junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 He doesn't run into any demon on his way.

 Outside his room, it almost looks like a military patrol routine right there.
-Two hunters patrol the left and right of the corridor.
+Two hunters patrol the left and right of the hallway.
 Jo stands straight facing outside.
 And when he comes in, he meets Ellen at the foot of the bed.

 "How's he?"
 Dean finds his knees weaken the minute he reaches the bedside.
 He has to sit down there.